MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

 ### Employee pass

 If your responses to the symptom check statements show that you're healthy, you'll receive a pass to enter the selected facility.
 The pass is valid until the end of the day.
-When you create a pass for a facility were you already created a pass for earlier that day, the pass earlier that day will be cancelled automatically.
+When you create a pass for a facility where you already created a pass for earlier that day, the pass earlier that day will be canceled automatically.

 > [!NOTE]
-> In the solution settings an administrator can disable the use of QR codes.
-This applies to both Employee and Guest passes.
+> An administrator can disable the use of QR codes in the solution settings.
+This applies to both employee and guest passes.

 If the administrator enabled QR codes in the solution settings, a QR code will be displayed on the pass (default).
-If you click the QR code, it will expand for easy scanning.
+You can select the QR code to expand for easy scanning.

 > [!div class="mx-imgBorder"]
 > ![Employee pass](media/employee-pass.png "Employee pass")